-- Note that in our example, the edges A=F and B=D, and the vertices 1=9 and 7=8, are equivalent, represented as duplicate columns and rows in I respectively.
+- 4 CA Joslyn et al. - Note that in our example, the edges A = F and B = D, and the vertices 1 = 9 and 7 = 8, are equivalent, represented as duplicate columns and rows in I respectively.
 Collapsing is the process of combining these and replacing them with a representative, while also possibly maintaining a multiplicity count to be used for a weighting.
-The edges $\mathcal E$ are hereby transformed from a multiset to a set. - Additionally, note that after collapsing, the smaller 1-component becomes an isolated singleton, effectively a collection of non-interacting vertices, or a diagonal block in I. These are especially common in DNS data.
-Precollapse, an isolated singleton would indicate the normal, uninteresting behavior in DNS where a single IP is associated with a single domain, and vice versa.
+The edges $\mathcal{E}$ are hereby transformed from a multiset to a set. - Additionally, note that after collapsing, the smaller 1-component becomes an isolated singleton, effectively a collection of non-interacting vertices, or a diagonal block in I. These are especially common in DNS data.
+Pre-collapse, an isolated singleton would indicate the normal, uninteresting behavior in DNS where a single IP is associated with a single domain, and vice versa.
 But post-collapse, they indicate a collection of IPs and domains which are universally associated only with themselves, effectively forming a set of domain and IP aliases.
-In this work, these are counted and pruned, but in the future they could be attended to with respect to their multiplicities. - Finally, note that H ⊂ G is an included edge.
-Non-included edges are called toplexes, and not only is the collection of toplexes much smaller than H, but it is sufficient to derive some hypergraph information, for example s-components.
+In this work, these are counted and pruned, but in the future they could be attended to with respect to their multiplicities. - Finally, note that $H \subset G$ is an included edge.
+Non-included edges are called toplexes, and not only is the collection of toplexes much smaller than $\mathcal{H}$ , but it is sufficient to derive some hypergraph information, for example s-components.